 The Non-Resident Status report reflects students who live in your district but attend school in a different district, and students who reside in other districts but attend school in yours.

-The data are important because it shows the number of students that choose to attend schools in districts they don’t live in.
+The data are important because they show the number of students who choose to attend schools in districts they don’t live in.
 The data give us a sense of how many families are exercising their options for schools of choice across district boundaries.
 You can use the data to see where students are going if they leave their school to attend another school, or where students are coming from when entering their school from another district, local education agency district, or public school academy (PSA, or charter school).

 Michigan law permits students to attend schools outside of their district of residency through charter schools, school of choice programs, or other cooperative agreements.
 Parents of resident students can decide which school within their district they will attend, and non-resident students can enroll in a district other than their own.
 Participation in these programs is optional, so interested families contact the district for information about the availability of programs in their area.